Top 10 Barbell Shoulder Exercises For Growth

 Overhead Shoulder Press

-The overhead press boosts power and strength, enhances balance and muscle coordination, and improves overall performance.2 Weightlifting Overhead Pressing Derivatives: A Review of the Literature – Sports Medicine (Auckland, NZ)
+It also increases pushing strength, enhances balance and coordination, and improves overall performance.2 Weightlifting Overhead Pressing Derivatives: A Review of the Literature – Sports Medicine (Auckland, NZ)

 1. Insert the desired weight into the bar and grab it with your hands shoulder-width apart.